cots-conf/mngt/README.md

 ### Intialize database

-First we create tables by running the following command.
+First we create the database file and tables by running the following command.

 ```console
 FLASK_APP=mngt.wsgi:app flask init-db